khalel/SimpleContactList-ASPNET_WebForms_EF/README.md

 ### Database Setup:

-1. Run the script found here https://github.com/khalel/SimpleContactList-ASPNET_WebForms_EF/tree/master/Solution/SimpleContactListDAL/Scripts
+1. Run the script found in SimpleContactListDAL/Scripts
 2. Update the connection string in the App.Config under SimpleContactListDAL project
 3. Update the connection string in the Web.Config under SimpleContactList project